KhalidElGazzer/OSCP-notes/Privilege Escalation/For windows/README.md

 * mimikatz: A post-exploitation tool that can extract passwords, hashes, PINs, and Kerberos tickets from memory.
 It’s commonly used for token impersonation and dumping passwords.
 * PowerUp: A PowerShell script that automates the search for common privilege escalation vectors on Windows.
 * Sherlock: A PowerShell script that checks for known Windows privilege escalation vulnerabilities.
+* Metaspolit: the `post/multi/recon/local_exploit_suggester` can be used once we have a session.